shamikasule/sqlalchemy-challenge/README.md

 ### Climate App:
 * created routes for home page listing all available routes.
 There are static & dynamic routes.
 * for query to calculate avg.precipitation, converted the results to a dictionary with date as key & avg.precipitation values as value.
-* for dynamic routes, added a conversion of date string to datetime to check if date is entered in valid format & to be able to check the date conditionals.
+* for dynamic routes, added a conversion of date string to datetime to check if date entered is in valid format.
 * converted the o/p list to dictionary.